JAlcocerT/Linux/content/docs/Debian/docker.md

 # docker-compose up -d #change version to 2.2 if error
 ```

-And that's it, Dockge is waiting for us on: localhost:5001
+And that's it, Dockge is waiting for us on: `localhost:5001`

 ![Docke-GUI](/images/dockge-gui.png)

+---

 ## Podman - A Docker Alternative

-## Podman

 Podman is a **container management tool** that is similar to Docker but has some differences in its approach.

 It allows you to run and manage containers on your system, just like Docker, but it offers some advantages, such as being daemonless (no central server) and providing **compatibility with Docker commands and images**.

 ```sh